Shinigami: The Gods of Death in Japanese Culture

 In Dragon Ball , the Shinigami are the servants of King Enma, the master of Purgatory.
 Their role is to appease souls and direct them to Hell or Heaven, depending on their karma.

-Conclusion: The Myth of Shinigami Today
+Conclusion: The Myth of the Shinigami Today